BannerFD/penteract-user-docs/doc/standards/code.md

 and models.
 This is essential for people to understand where code is without familiarity with the particular project.
 Other filesystem components may be added at your disgression.

+## Notes for Backend Services

+All services will be deployed using multiple instances and load balancing.
+For this reason all services must be stateless.